 Tell your own personalized stories with Custom Poses!

-Custom poses serve a variety of uses in The Sims 4.
+Sims 4 custom poses serve a variety of uses.
 Storytellers use them to depict scenes that they ordinarily wouldn’t be able to using the in-game animations.
 Custom content creators find them useful for modeling their creations, and CAS enthusiasts love them for showing off their Sims in the best possible light in the Gallery.

 Everything we’re going to show you is installed the same way; through the Mods folder.
 If you’re new to installing mods and CC and need more detailed instructions on how to install poses, see our article Getting Started with Mods and CC.